D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 8) Following the metadata format decided above, make any necessary changes to the IMAS Data Dictionary as it relates to such matters

-9) In accordance with F.A.I.R keep metadata open even for a closed datasets.
-Make it available even in case when the actual data is no longer accesable.
+9) In accordance with F.A.I.R keep metadata open even for closed datasets.
+Make it available even in case when the actual data is no longer accessible.
+The same would apply to data that has restricted access.

 ## Next steps